CORONAVIRUS & DATA PROTECTION

 - To Satisfy the Performance of a Contract – our Tenancy Agreements permit us to collect process and share personal information relating to our residents to enable us to fulfil our requirements as a landlord under our Tenancy Agreements.

 - Consent – if we require sensitive or special category data, or if we are using your personal information for a new purpose, we will always seek your explicit consent beforehand.
 This will be in the form of a tick-box that requires you to actively tick to agree to the data processing or requires a signature to confirm your consent.

-- Vital Interests – Teign Housing can process and disclose personal data if it is in the interests of health and safety.
-For example, we may share personal data with the emergency services (ambulance, police, fire) if a customer is in immediate danger.
+- Vital Interests – Teign Housing can process and disclose personal data if it is in the interests of health and safety or if someone is in immediate danger.